 c.
 Record Keeping

-An accurate record of volunteer service and educational training is a powerful tool in documenting the scope of the EMGV program and demonstrating the many ways EMGVs serve the community.
+An accurate record of volunteer service and educational training is a powerful tool in documenting the scope of the EMG program and demonstrating the many ways MGVs serve the community.
 Local and state government officials are interested in their return on investment, and detailed records of hours, programs, the number of people reached, and success stories are valuable for program documentation.
-Both volunteer work hours and continuing education must be recorded on the EMGV Intranet.
+Both volunteer work hours and continuing education must be recorded on the EMG Intranet.

-Training and travel hours do not count towards meeting the minimum volunteer work requirement, but they are important to convey EMGVs’ level of commitment and expertise.
-All hours (work, training, and travel) are to be included in county reports and are counted in volunteer recognition awards.
-Volunteers may review their recorded hours by visiting the EMGV Intranet.
+Training and travel hours do not count towards meeting the minimum volunteer work requirement, but they are important to convey MGVs’ level of commitment and expertise.
+All hours (work, training, and travel) are used in calculations that report the value of the EMG Program to our stakeholders and funding partners.
+Volunteers may review their recorded hours by visiting the EMG Intranet.